Canon SX420 vs XSi

 It is notable that the SX420 offers wifi support, while the XSi does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the XSi has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XSi was succeeded by the Canon T1i.
+Both the SX420 and the XSi have been discontinued, but can regularly be found used on eBay.
+The XSi was replaced by the Canon T1i, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon SX420 or the Canon XSi – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.